jdsteinbach/jdsteinbach.github.io/posts/2014-03-14-sass-maps-breakpoint-mixin.md

 }
 ~~~

-I wasn&#8217;t really crazy about having the pixel values for the widths in the mixin itself.
+I wasn&#8217;t really happy about having the pixel values for the widths in the mixin itself.
 That data ought to be saved as variables in my `_variables.scss`, not tucked in `_mixins.scss`.
 So I pulled those out and made them variables.
 This is a little better:

 ~~~scss
 $smallBP: 480px;